codybenlewis/CBL-Personal-Website/_projects/America Duck.md

 Before the campaign ended, I had a portfolio review with Designer Stefan Sagmeister and was able to extract a quote from him about America Duck.
 He said he liked the project.

-### "The Duck, I like this project" – Stefan Sagmeister
+{% include image.html url="projects/americaduck/03.jpg" description="&quot;The Duck, I like this project&quot; – Stefan Sagmeister"%}

 Three days after fulfilling all rewards, I received a cease and desist from representatives of the jacket brand that America Duck parodied.
 While they found the project funny and supported how I used the additional funding, they requested that the America Duck be removed from Kickstarter.
 At the same time, they generously invited my brother and I to visit their international headquarters/factory and flew us out on April 17, 2015.

+{% include image.html url="projects/americaduck/04.png" class="large-image" %}
+{% include image.html url="projects/americaduck/05.jpg" %}
+{% include image.html url="projects/americaduck/06.jpg" %}

 The patches are no longer for sale.